allenai/allennlp/docs/tutorials/getting_started/predicting_paper_venues/predicting_paper_venues_pt1.md

         instances = ensure_list(reader.read('tests/fixtures/s2_papers.jsonl'))
 ```

 Then we just want to make sure that the resulting dataset looks like we expect.
-We'll refer you to
-the [dataset tutorial](../../notebooks/data_pipeline.ipynb) for a deeper dive on the `Dataset`,
-`Instance`, and `Field` classes; for now, just remember that we want each paper to have a title, an
-abstract, and a venue.
 The paper itself is an `Instance` inside of the `Dataset`, and the title, abstract
 and venue are all `Fields` inside the `Instance`.
 We can make sure that the dataset got read correctly
 by giving expected values for the first few instances in our test fixture: